yde773786/kandrsol/README.md

-# The C Programming Language 2nd Edition (Solutions)
+# kandrsol
-This repository will consist of my solutions to excercises in 'The C Programming Language 2nd Edition' (K&R)
+A detailed command line navigator of source code and excecutables of excercises in 'The C Programming Language Second Edition' (K&R)